dburkhardt/viash_web/content/docs/reference_commands/run.md

 ### Running without arguments

-Simply run a viash component with its default platform and no script
+Simply run a Viash component with its default platform and no script
 arguments:

 ``` bash